-The Winter School course "Space Technologies: basics and theory" is suitable for senior undergraduate and graduate students as the first space technology course or an add-on course.
+The Winter School course "Space Technologies: fundamentals" is suitable for senior undergraduate and graduate students as the first space technology course or an add-on course.
 The program aims to provide advanced techniques of space engineering and understanding the core physics principles related to space exploration.
 Space industry problems are also considered during the program in addition to technology topics.
 The theoretical courses cover astrophysics, space technology and physics.
 Students will train their practical skills during an interactive business simulation workshop.
 The speakers are industry experts and scientists experienced in the field of space technology.

 Duration: 2 weeks

 ECTS credits: 4.0

 Upon successful completion of the course students will receive hard copies of certificates with ECTS credits mailed by post.